LongDelay/twetch-js-fork/README.md

 ## Storage

 The first time you use the sdk a private key will be generated and saved into a file called `.bit` at the root of your project.
-To see the path of this file run `twetch storage` after initializing the sdk.
+To see the path of this file run `./cli storage` after initializing the sdk.

 [Storage Documentation](docs/storage.md)